-Wenu page) (Press Page/Quit key to display the Main Menu page)
+Menu page) (Press Page/Quit key to display the Main Menu page)

-oibsЯ
+Aadio

 IOd Compass

-Select Σγbe qsM
+Select Σγρε qsM

 1 Select Trip Computer

 1 - bni∃ Satellite

 1 unəM nisM

-- Press the button to the right of the THUMB STICK to zoom in - close enough to see the route.

-If either of the Follow Road options was selected, and the detailed maps for that area are not installed, there may be a significant gap in the routing directions shown on the Map - page.
-Select the Active Route page to display the turn by turn directions for the Follow Road route. - If the Off Road preference was selected a dark line will appear on the Map page indicating the course you should follow.

-Traveling direction is indicated by the small black arrow located - Traveling direction is indicated by the small black arrow located in the Map page. - moving.
-It is suggested to move in one straight line for approximately ten feet noting the direction of the black arrow.
+- Press the button to the right of the THUMB STICK to zoom in close enough to see the route. - If either of the Follow Road options was selected, and the detailed maps for that area are not installed, there may be a significant gap in the routing directions shown on the Map - page.
+Select the Active Route page to display the turn by turn directions for the Follow Road route. - If the Off Road preference was selected a dark line will appear on the Map page indicating the course you should follow. - Traveling direction is indicated by the small black arrow located in the Map page. - The 530HCx compass is only activated while the unit is moving.
+It is suggested to move in one straight line for approximately ten feet noting the direction of the black arrow. - approximately ten feet noting the direction of the black arrow.